Panasonic FZ1000 vs Sony A77 II

 Review summary: Panasonic FZ1000 vs Sony A77 II

-So how do things add up?
-Which of the two cameras – the Panasonic FZ1000 or the Sony A77 II – has the upper hand?
+So what conclusions can be drawn?
+Is the Panasonic FZ1000 better than the Sony A77 II or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 - Better video: Provides higher definition movie capture (4K/30p vs 1080/60p).

-- Ready to shoot: Comes with a build-in lens, while the A77 II requires a separate lens.
+- Ready to shoot: Comes with a built-in lens, while the A77 II requires a separate lens.

 - More detail: Has more megapixels (24 vs 20MP), which boosts linear resolution by 10%.

-- Easier setting verification: Has a control panel on top to check shooting parameters.
+- Easier setting verification: Features a control panel on top to check shooting parameters.